wez/govee2mqtt/docs/FAQ.md

 is a superset of the BLE MAC for the device, but if you look carefully you'll see that the device ID is too large to be a MAC.

+## This device should be available via the LAN API, but didn't respond to probing yet

+Look at[this page](LAN.md) for more details on the LAN API and things you can try.